-- This term could be translated with the common word for "clean" or "pure" (in the sense of being not dirty). - Other ways to translate this could include, "ritually clean" or "acceptable to God." - "Cleanse" could be translated by "wash" or "purify." - Make sure that the words used for "clean" and "cleanse" can also be understood in a figurative sense.
+- This term could be translated with the common word for "clean" or "pure" (in the sense of being not dirty). - Other ways to translate this could include, "ritually clean" or "acceptable to God." - "Cleanse" could be translated by "wash" or "purify." - Make sure that the words used for "clean" and "cleanse" can also be understood in a figurative sense. - The term "unclean" could also be translated as "not clean" or "unfit in God's eyes" or "physically unclean" or "defiled." - When referring to a demon as an unclean spirit, "unclean" could be translated as "evil" or "defiled." - The translation of this term should allow for spiritual uncleanness.
+It should be able to refer to anything that God declared as unfit for touching, eating, or sacrifice.

-(See also: holy, holiness, unclean, sacrifice, offering)
+(See also: defile, demon, holy, sacrifice)